rmajuri/rob-majuri-blog/content/blog/customizing-mui-react-components-with-jss/index.md

 ![The code for importing the Material UI makeStyles function.](./mui2.png)

-`makeStyles` takes as an arguments an object that contains JSS.
-We'll call store the result of this function in a variable called `useStyles`, according to convention.
+`makeStyles` takes as an argument an object that contains JSS.
+We'll store the result of this function in a variable called `useStyles`, according to convention.

 ![JSS code used for custom button styles.](./mui3.png)

-`useStyles` is itself a functon that will return the classes we can use in our code.
+`useStyles` is itself a functon that will return an object containing the classes we can use in our code.
 So, inside the function that return ours JSX, let's call `useStyles` and store the result in a variable called `classes`.

 ![Code used to store the reference to our custom classes.](./mui4.png)